 2. The Experience of the Agent

-The more years a recruiting agent has in the field, the more experience they’ll be able to provide.
+The more years a recruiting agent has in the field, the more experience they will be able to provide.
 However, this experience doesn’t just refer to time spent at the job.
 It also applies to experience in the specific field your business is in.

 For example, if you have a computer business, then someone who has experience hiring computer employees is invaluable.

 Next, it’s important to find a recruitment agency that can fit your budget.
 Before searching for candidates take a look at your finances and calculate how much you can put aside for this professional.